- Date of birth19 Sep 1992

 She qualified for the 2018 Olympic Winter Games having only taken up speed skating in September 2017 as part of the International Skating Union [ISU] Development Transition Program.
 The scheme aims to help athletes from other sports, such as ice hockey and inline skating, adapt to speed skating.
 "I really wasn't expecting any of this, just coming in as a newbie, just trying to do the best I can.
 I was coming into the Olympic trials just hoping to get some experience and see where I am after the time I've had on the ice.
 It was definitely a goal of mine to be on Team USA.
 I just didn't see it happening this quickly." (cosmopolitan.com, 11 Jan 2018)

-She competed in roller derby for the Ocala Cannibals and Jacksonville RollerGirls in the United States of America.
-She has also competed in roller speed skating at international level, winning gold in the one lap sprint at the 2022 World Skate Games in Buenos Aires, Argentina.
+She competed in roller derby for the Ocala Cannibals and Jacksonville Roller Derby in Florida.
+She has also competed in roller speed skating at the international level, winning gold in the one lap sprint at the 2022 World Skate Games in Buenos Aires, Argentina.
 (SportsDeskOnline, 17 Jan 2018; olympics.nbcsports.com, 05 Jan 2018; Instagram profile, 04 Nov 2022)

 She trains at the Utah Olympic Oval in Kearns, UT, United States of America.

 A keen roller skater, she began inline skating after her mother met inline speed skating coach Renee Hildebrand.
-"My mum said, 'Oh, my daughter loves to skate', and so she invited me to a party at the skating rink.
+"My mom said, 'Oh, my daughter loves to skate', and so she invited me to a party at the skating rink.
 I did a little race in my figure skates and joined the team from there."
 She switched to the ice because she wanted to compete at the Olympic Winter Games.
 "Inline skating is not an Olympic sport."

-Ryan Shimabukuro [national], USA
+Ryan Shimabukuro